ST. JAMES THE LESS

 Toliara Child program

-$25 per month per child covers all the costs of school enrollment & tuition fees; school supplies, and uniforms; and a Days for Girls kit for girls of the relevant age.
+$30 per month per child covers all the costs of school enrollment & tuition fees; school supplies, and uniforms; annual health check, and a Days for Girls kit for girls of the relevant age.
 Most of the children in this program attend private schools.
 If you sponsor a child, you will receive their photo, get news of their progress in school and once or twice a year get a letter from them by email – translated from Malagasy.
 You will find that they are praying for you as you pray for them.

 This may be of particular interest to families in our Parish as your children get to learn about life and schooling in a very different country and setting.